americanexpress/jest-image-snapshot/README.md

 #### Usage in TypeScript

-In TypeScript, you can declare the custom jest matcher `toMatchImageSnapshot` like this:
+In TypeScript, you can declare `toMatchImageSnapshot` like this:

 ```
 declare global {